How a Choppy Merger Can Hurt Your Acquisition

 For an M&A process, where hundreds of back-and-forth emails between multiple parties and stakeholders contain sensitive information, from trade secrets to insider deal information, nothing can be left to chance.
 Since a single slip-up can mean the difference between a deal-signing handshake and a trip back to the negotiation table, organizations need to insulate themselves from human error.

 A simple way to rectify human error for sensitive communications is to encrypt them – with secure vetted methods ensuring only intended recipients can view data or a message.
 But any encryption solution also needs to be flexible enough for day-to-day use.
-With our OneWorld encryption platform, for example, encryption can be made to fit any business case, from simple ‘Encrypt’ buttons to automatic encryption for certain message, recipient or attachment types.
+With Echoworx, for example, encryption can be made to fit any business case, from simple ‘Encrypt’ buttons to automatic encryption for certain message, recipient or attachment types.

 What You Should Do Now

 - Request your FREE personalized demo.
 Let us show you how you can get more of email encryption – to help you apply secure digital communication to different business cases.

 - Visit our FREE library of self-serve demonstration videos to see how Echoworx helps organizations address a variety of common business cases.

 - If you wish to learn more about the power and value of effective email encryption, visit our Blog or Resources Library to download guides, read up on the latest strategies and case studies of our most-successful clients.